liferay/liferay-docs/user/articles-dxp/workflow/06-workflow-metrics-reports.markdown

 ### Pending Items

 Pending Items shows you the overview of items by their SLA status.
-Drill down by clicking on any of the statuses, to see the specific items that are enumerated in Pending Items.
+Drill down by clicking on any of the statuses to see the specific items that are enumerated in Pending Items.

 ### Workload by Step